 An hourly rate depends on your team’s location.
 An in-house studio in the USA may charge you up to $150/hour, whereas a team in South Asia will take about $20/hour.
 A higher price does not always indicate higher quality.
 It only indicates that the wages of programmers and designers in different countries are also very different.

-Let’s take a $35/hour rate of an outsourced team in Eastern Europe and Russia, as a nice combination of price and quality.
+Let’s take Eastern European and Russian outsource rates, as a nice combination of price and quality.
 Taking as an example a Bumble-like app that we’ve already developed, the process will take about 970 hours for a single-platform app.

 So the bill looks something like this: